Information technology industry in New Zealand: Early computing services

 The first computers in New Zealand were large Mainframe computers, mainly for government departments.
 The first industry professional body, New Zealand Computer Society was founded in 1960.

 The introduction of computers in the commercial sector in New Zealand took off in the 1960s.
-The Bank of New Zealand were one of the first private-sector users, followed by Griffin's Foods.
+The Bank of New Zealand was one of the first private-sector users, followed by Griffin's Foods.
 In 1964, the first local IT services company was Computer Bureau Limited (CBL), the predecessor of Datacom, followed shortly by Computer Services Limited in September 1964, founded by Denis Trotman.
 These businesses were computer bureaus, sharing computer resources among multiple customers.
 In 1967, the major commercial banks pooled their resources to form Databank Limited, to digitise banking services in New Zealand.
 Databank was later acquired by EDS.

 Growing software exports

 As New Zealand's computing capabilities expanded, software development became a major feature of the information technology sector.
 Progeni Software became the first New Zealand company to export software in 1968.

-In the early 1970s Gil Simpson and Peter Hoskins wrote LINC fourth-generation programming language (4GL) which was marketed internationally by Burroughs.
+In the early 1970s, Gil Simpson and Peter Hoskins wrote LINC fourth-generation programming language (4GL) which was marketed internationally by Burroughs.
 They later founded the Aoraki Corporation.

 In the 1980s Progeni, working with Wellington Polytechnic, with finance from the Development Finance Corporation, developed the Poly microcomputer, which was exported to Australia and China.
 In 1988, Peace Software was founded, also a major exporter of New Zealand-developed software.

 In 1991 Binary Research was founded, and later sold to Symantec Corporation.